tszebeni/virtual-dom-testing/README.md

 - HeaderComponent: Composite of LocaleComponent and DebugComponent and displayes an H1
 - LocaleComponent: trigger to switch language without page reload
 - MainComponent: Composite of CountdownComponents
+- GridComponent: Example component to display an html grid
+- HTMLComponent: Component to display custom html content, which is also filtered against xss
+- TextComponent: Component to display raw text without markup

 Some core modules:
 - assert: it does what it has to
+- component: base and utility class to create components
-- component-registry: it gives page specific component configuration
+- component-registry: it gives page specific component configuration @deprecated
 - format: placeholder formatting support
 - global: define global module as this in global scope
 - i18n: message-source aware localisation utility